 MAKE YOUR OWN MONDAYS: CLOSING "THE GAP"

-What makes the difference between artists who make successful work and artists who don't?
+What makes the difference between artists who make meaningful, successful work and artists who don't?

 More than anything, it's this: